AnyTrack Property

 📘

 Your Property ID is just an identifier.
-Your Tracking Script is the full JavaScript code you install on your website.
+Your Tracking Script is the complete JavaScript code you install on your website.
 Always copy the complete tracking script, not just the Property ID.

 Managing Multiple Properties